Joshfairhead/Obsidian/Immanent/Regen Foundation/Index/Org structure/Foundation/General Circle.md

 - Preparation, package and handling of undelegated work

 ## How
-- Notion based project management; tasks and epics.
+- Notion based project management to coordinate tasks and epics.
+- Facillitating Sociocratic strategy and

 - Inform and provide inputs to operations and culture

 ## What
 - Articulating a revised Mission and Aim for the organization
 - Structure and membership of Board of Directors/[[Mission Circle]].
 - Developing a detailed description of the roles and the domain of the [[Mission Circle]].
-- Developing detailed descriptions of other domains and assigning lead links using Sociocratic governance meetings
+- Developing detailed descriptions of other domains and assigning lead links using Sociocratic governance meetings.